No Kennels Here - Only Foster Homes!

 17. Puppies can leave the rescue without being neutered or spayed, male dogs can be neutered from around 6 months,

-18. Our donation fees are from £165.00 to £300.00 seldom more but depend on how much veterinary treatment the dog has required.
+18. Our donation fees are from £195.00 upwards but depends on breed, and how much veterinary treatment the dog has required.

 19. When you adopt a dog from us you fill in an adoption form which is a legally binding contract and must be read carefully and signed.